zilch/type-route/docs/guides/preventing-navigation.md

 - triggering an action that opens an external page
 - reloading the page your application is running in

-In these instances if a blocker is active a generic browser dialog will appear asking the user to confirm the navigation.
+In these instances, if a blocker is active, a generic browser dialog will appear asking the user to confirm the navigation.
 Ultimately, you cannot prevent a user from leaving your application if they want to leave.
 This will only force them to confirm that this navigation is indeed what they want to do.